 One of the must things to do in Naples is trying its delicious food.
 Luckily, you can literally find it on every corner.
 Make sure not to be on a diet during your traveling to Naples.
 Check out here, which food in Naples you should taste.

-7. Churches and Chapels
+7. Churches and Chapels in Naples

 Wandering around Naples and seeing numerous churches and chapels, you can realize how important religion is here.
 Did you know that the famous football player Diego Maradona has even its own chapel in the city, where his tears and hair are saved?
 You can find the chapel near at the Bar Nilo.
 So one thing is certain, Naples connects religion with football.

-8. Feast your eyes at local markets
+8. Feast your eyes at numerous local markets in Naples

 One of the best things to do in Naples is for sure visiting its local markets.
 You will easily see what kind of food they use and what will be served on your plates.
 There are lots of small local markets in the old town and one of the most picturesque are fish markets.
 Check out two – Pignia Secca Market and Porta Nolana market.

-9. Visit the castles
+9. Visit the castles in Naples

 The city of Naples is rich with history and historical buildings; among which you can also find castles.
 We visited only the Sant’ Elmo castle, but seen the other two (Castle Nuovo and Castle Ovo) from the outside.